-1. Each article must be reviewed.
+1. Each article must be peer-reviewed.
 This also means that in submitting articles for consideration, authors should have a separate page for their names and institutional affiliations and should take care to ensure that their names or institutional affiliations are not revealed in the article they wish to be considered for publication.

 2. Journal editors must copy the company’s editorial unit (i.e. firstname.lastname@example.org) when they send articles to reviewers.
 To protect the integrity of the review process, the company reserves the right to decline to publish articles in which it is unaware of the reviewers.
 Editors are also encouraged to use the editorial unit to source for reviewers.
 Article reviewers must have the rank of Senior Lecturers or above (or their equivalent if they are researchers).

 3. When submitting papers for evaluation, authors are strongly encouraged to run their papers through anti-plagiarism software to ensure that the similarities are within acceptable threshold.
 Without prejudice to this however, every paper accepted for publication in the journal will also have to pass the company’s similarity check (implemented via iThenticate – a product for scholars and researchers from Turnitin).
 Our threshold is 20% - excluding references and in-text citations.

 4. The author(s) in re-submitting the paper after revision must outline in a separate page how the recommended corrections were implemented.
 This should be done in a two column table with the relevant number of rows.
 The first column should indicate the reviewer’s comment being addressed and the second column of the corresponding row indicates how each comment/recommendation was implemented and the page number of where the implemented corrections can be found.